Ensuring Safety and Compliance on Worksites.

 Protects

-Protects the worksite and ensures worker safety under the Work Health and Safety Act 2011 (Qld).
+Protects the worksite and ensures worker safety under the Work Health and Safety Act 2011 (QLD).

-Traffic Management Audits
+Traffic Management Audits.

 Traffic management audits are a formal process designed to test whether a site complies with Queensland’s traffic control standards and legislative requirements.
 According to the TM-CoP 2021, audits must be performed by an accredited Traffic Management Auditor independent from the worksite team.

-- Verification of TMP/TGS compliance: ensuring the on-site setup matches the approved design.
+Ensuring the on-site setup matches the approved design. - Risk Assessments:

-- Corrective actions: identifying non-conformances and providing clear directions for resolution.
+Identifying non-conformances and providing clear directions for resolution.

 Audit findings are documented in a formal report, with recommendations for corrective or preventative measures.

-Recommendations and Continuous Improvement
+Recommendations & Continuous Improvement.

 Following inspections and audits, clear recommendations are provided to ensure ongoing safety and compliance.
 These may include actions to rectify immediate safety concerns, adjust signage layouts, buffer zones, or speed restrictions, and improve pedestrian and cyclist access in line with Disability Discrimination Act (DDA) requirements.
 Recommendations also focus on ways to enhance traffic flow efficiency to minimise community disruption, as well as updating Traffic Management Plans (TMPs) and Traffic Guidance Schemes (TGS) to reflect changing site conditions.

-Why They’re Important
+Why They’re Important.

-Regular inspections, audits, and recommendations deliver:
+Regular inspections, audits and recommendations deliver:

-Safety assurance
+Safety Assurance

-Regulatory compliance
+Regulatory Compliance

-Regulatory compliance: meeting obligations under TM-CoP, MUTCD, Austroads AGTTM, and WHS legislation.
+Meeting obligations under TM-CoP, MUTCD, Austroads AGTTM, and WHS legislation.

-Quality assurance
+Quality Assurance

-Stakeholder confidence
+Stakeholder Confidence

-Stakeholder confidence: demonstrating to clients, councils, and the community that safety is being prioritised.
+Demonstrates to clients, councils, and the community that safety is being prioritised.